jon--lee/jon--lee-blog.github.io/_posts/2015-09-29-DataChannels-with-WebRTC.md

 You may have noticed the word "websockets" and wondered why we need websockets when we can just use WebRTC.
 One thing that you should keep in mind is that we actually do need servers to facilitate WebRTC.
-For example, **presence detection** and **signalling** both involve sending information between to and from a server before we can establish our peer connection and data channel.
+For example, **presence detection** and **signalling** both involve sending information to and from a server before we can establish our peer connection and data channel.
 Websockets tend to be pretty straightforward for these tasks.

 Again I'd just like to note that I borrow a lot from [Phil Nash's Twilio Blog post](https://www.twilio.com/blog/2014/12/set-phasers-to-stunturn-getting-started-with-webrtc-using-node-js-socket-io-and-twilios-nat-traversal-service.html),